rohan-v8rma/data-structures-and-algorithms/README.md

 In other words, stable sorting maintains the position of two equals elements relative to one another.

+## In-place Sorting Algorithms

+An in-place sorting algorithm uses constant space for producing the output (modifies the given array only).

+It sorts the list only by modifying the order of the elements within the list.

+For example, [Insertion Sort](#insertion-sort) and [Selection Sort](#selection-sort) are in-place sorting algorithms as they do not use any additional space for sorting the list.

+A typical implementation of [Merge Sort](#merge-sort) is not in-place, also the implementation for counting sort is not an in-place sorting algorithm

 ## Bubble Sort (Sinking Sort OR Exchange Sort)

 This sorting technique is just like bubbles in a water column, coming up one by one.